In this article you will learn everything about stonewalling in relationships.

 Why is it more men?

 Stonewalling Explained Through Evolution

 Women produce more milk when they’re relaxed and oxytocin flows in the brains.
 So self soothing during tense situation was advantageous for women.

 Men instead survived more frequently in the wild when they quickly accessed their fight or flight response -a great state to survive but a terrible one to talk things out-.

-Still to this day that holds true: men get flooded more quickly it takes them longer to soothe and relax.
+Still to this day that holds true: men get flooded more quickly and it takes them longer to soothe and relax.